5 Tips To Keep Youth Athletes Safe

 4) Keep good nutrition – DHA is a structural fat in the brain that is very important during early childhood when the brain is rapidly growing and developing.
 Feed your children food that is rich in DHA, for example fatty fish, so that their brain will grow up healthy.

-5) Take advice from the pros – Professional athletes are almost always the first to get the latest safety equipment, as well as being the frontline for new regulations.
+5) Take advice from the pros – Professional athletes are almost always the first to get the latest uniforms and safety equipment, as well as being the frontline for new regulations.
 Follow their lead, and keep your children prepared with the latest safety precautions.

 Any parent will agree that the health of their child or children is the most important thig in the world to them, but we know that living a healthy active lifestyle places them in dangerous situations.
 Follow these tips to minimalize the risks they face.